 How and when do we collect personal information?

-If you are a customer of Ledgerscope, we collect the personal information that you provide to us when you register as a customer or create an account on one of our Websites.
+If you are a Client of Ledgerscope, we collect the personal information that you provide to us when you register as a Client or create an account on one of our Websites.
 If you use a form on our Websites, phone or email to contact us we will store included personal information.

 We do not collect personal information in any other way.

 We will only use your personal information for purposes you would reasonably expect.
 Primarily this will be to provide our Services to you, but also to facilitate our business processes such as accounting, marketing, record keeping and to generally manage your relationship with us.
 What this means is that your personal information will only ever be used by us in the following circumstances: